4 dead after small civilian plane crashes on Air Force base

 EGLIN AIR FORCE BASE, Fla.
 (AP) — Authorities say four people were killed when a small civilian plane crashed on a U.S. Air Force base in Florida.

-Base spokeswoman Jasmine Porterfield says the crash occurred in a densely wooded area, several miles from the base's main runway.

-The Federal Aviation Administration says the plane crashed while approaching Destin Executive Airport, which is located across a bay from the base.
+The Federal Aviation Administration says the plane had been headed to Destin Executive Airport, across a bay from the base.
 Flight records say the plane departed from the Toledo Express Airport in Ohio.

-Officials haven't identified the victims.
+The victims have been identified as pilot Henry Nowakowski, along with passengers Carolyn Nowakowski, Patsy Nowakowski and Tom Seine.
 The plane is registered to Henry Leasing Company in Ottawa Lake, Michigan.